-The Quintplexer combines PCS, and Cellular duplexer functions with a GPS filter.
-Each duplexer consists of the Rx bandpass filter (BPF) and the Tx BPF which has the function of separating Tx and Rx signals in the full duplex system for using the common antenna.
+The duplexer consists of the Rx bandpass filter (BPF) and the Tx BPF which has the function of separating Tx and Rx signals in the full duplex system for using the common antenna.
 The Tx part BPF is used to suppress noises and spurious out of the Tx frequency band.
 The Rx BPF is used to receive only Rx signal coming from the antenna, which is usually called preselector.
 It's main function is to limit the bandwidth of spectrum reaching the LNA and mixer, attenuate receiver spurious response and suppress local oscillator energy.
 As a result frequency sensitivity and selectivity of mobile phone increase.
-The specification of LG-LX570 quintplexer is described below;
+The specification of LG-TM250 duplexer described below ;